scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

 Speak a word and command a creature to die.
-Make a spellcasting roll, adding 2 Terrible dice to the roll.
+Make a spellcasting roll.
 If the target creature has less wounds than you have successes the creature instantly dies.

 ___
 #### Seal